Ceyed/Authentication_Service_Nodejs/README.md

 <br/>

 ## General TODO:
-- [ ] A special status for 'expired token, needs to login again'
+- [ ] 0.1: A special status for 'expired token, needs to login again'
+- [ ] 0.2: All responses should have status code

 <br/>
 <br/>